-The winners have been chosen in the third annual Winter Stations, which transforms lifeguard stations along Toronto’s eastern beaches into temporary art installations.
+The winners have been chosen in the fourth annual Winter Stations, which transforms lifeguard stations along Toronto’s eastern beaches into temporary art installations.

 The event is designed to encourage people to get outside, and anyone is invited to submit an idea to revamp the otherwise underused public space.
 The whimsical winter displays will enliven the shores from Feb.
-20 to March 27.
+19 - April 1.

-Five winning designs were selected out of hundreds of submissions by the design jury of the Winter Stations competition.
+Seven winning designs were selected out of hundreds of submissions by the design jury of the Winter Stations competition.
 They include designs from international and local artists, designers, architects and landscape architects that all celebrate Toronto’s winter waterfront landscape and aim to draw people outside to interact with the cold, icy environment.
-They will be joined by three student installations from the University of Toronto, University of Waterloo and Humber College.

-All eight installations will be built from Feb.
-13 to 19 along Kew, Scarborough and Balmy Beaches in the heart of The Beaches community, broadly located south of Queen East, between Woodbine and Victoria Park Avenues.
+All seven installations will be built along Kew, Scarborough and Balmy Beaches in the heart of The Beaches community, broadly located south of Queen East, between Woodbine and Victoria Park Avenues.
 Installations will debut on Family Day, Feb.
-20, and will stay open to the public until March 27.
+19, and will stay open to the public until April 1.

 Check out the rest of the Winter Stations winners here.